abelnieva/goCD_k8b/README.md

 ## GOOGLE CLOUD AUTHENTICATION

 Get your credentials from google cloud , then save it as credentials.json into root project directory

-## DEFINE ENVIRONMENTS
+## DEFINING THE ENVIRONMENTS

 /envs